FAQ’S – Coronavirus Disease

 What are the symptoms of the COVID-19?

 Symptoms are similar to an upper respiratory infection and may include:

 More cases of COVID-19 are expected to be diagnosed, much like the other epidemics that we have experienced over the last 15 years.
 But it is important to know that 80 percent of COVID-19 cases are mild or without symptoms.
 Like the seasonal flu, COVID-19 infection is more severe in patients with chronic underlying health conditions and the elderly.

 What if I think I was exposed to the COVID-19?

 If you believe you may have been exposed to the virus, it is recommended you avoid public places, including public transportation.
 Call your primary care provider immediately to ask for guidance prior to making an in-person visit.
 This will help limit exposure to the general public.

 Can I get tested for COVID-19 and, if so, where?

 If you are experiencing fever, cough and shortness of breath or other upper respiratory symptoms, call your doctor’s office and your provider will determine the best path of care.
-Due to limited testing supplies, only individuals with COVID-19 symptoms will be tested at this time.

 Will my health insurance cover the cost of a COVID-19 test?